 - 1. Practicum Planning Form.
 During their first visit with you, BHSU students must discuss with you a mutually agreeable schedule for the completion of their hours at your school.
-They are to complete the EDFN 295 Practicum Planning Form with your approval.
+They are to complete the EDFN 595 Practicum Planning Form with your approval.
 A copy of this form can be found on page 10 of this handbook.
 In addition, they are to meet the principal (or administrator designee) and get his/her signature as well.
 Completion of the principal section will be based on a time that is most convenient for the administrator. - 2.
+Clinical Educator Interview Questions.
+BHSU students must conduct an interview with you (the questions are on page 11 of this handbook).
+Please sign off on the bottom of that sheet to confirm that the interview was successfully completed.
+They are responsible for returning this form to the university instructor. - 3.
 Time Log.
 BHSU students will fill in the details of when they arrived and left each day.
 Please sign off each day to verify their attendance.
-Please also sign the bottom of the sheet on their final day confirming that they have attended a minimum of 20 hours.
-A copy of this form can be found on page 11 of this handbook.
-In They are responsible for returning this form to the university instructor. - Clinical Educator Interview Questions.
-BHSU students must conduct an interview with you (the questions are on page 12 of this handbook).
-Please sign off on the bottom of that sheet to confirm that the interview was successfully completed.
-They are responsible for returning this form to the university instructor. - 4.
-Professional Dispositions Assessment (PDA) Form.
-Please fill out this form (page 11-12 of this handbook) and make a recommendation about the BHSU student's potential for becoming a teacher and being admitted to the BHSU Educator Preparation Program (EPP).
-Please be honest in your responses and write specific comments about the student.
-Decisions about admission to the PEPP are made based on a number of university-based criteria, as well as your professional judgment from the field of a candidate's potential for success.
-A copy of this form can be found on page 13 of this handbook.
-In They are responsible for returning the PDA to the university instructor.
+Please also sign the bottom of the sheet on their final day confirming that they have attended a minimum of 40 hours (page 12 of this handbook).
+They are responsible for returning this form to the university instructor.

-EDFN 295 Practicum Planning Form

-Use this template to plan the dates during which you will complete your practicum hours.
+EDFN 595 Practicum Planning Form Use this template to plan the dates during which you will complete your practicum hours.

-Contact Information for Each Placement
+Contact Information for I Each Placement

 Candidate Name: Clinical Educator Name:

+T

 School: Content: Grade Level(s) Others:

-School Phone #: Clinical Educator email:
+School Phone #:

+School Flione #.
 Clinical Educator email:

+Cimical Educator Cinari.

 Candidate email:

 Introduce Yourself

-I met the school administrator or designee on (date) Signature from the scho ool administrator or designee
+I met the school administ crator or designee on (date) Signature from the school administrator or designee

-Thave a school handbook and reviewed it: yes no Thave a school calendar: yes no
+I have a school handbook and reviewed it: ves no I have a school calendar: yes no

-·
+Thave a sensor nandoods t and reviewed it. yes he Thave a sensor carendar. ye

 The school day begins at The school day ends at

-Did you have to do a school orientation or Date:
+ool orientation or training Date:

-training required by the school district?
-Yes
+required by the school district?
+Yes No

-(This is usually for students pla

-School and Rapid City Area Sch
+School and Rapid City A nts placed in Spearfish Middle

-Schedule
+Tentative Schedule rea schools)

-My practicum is hours I plan on starting my praction cum hours on
+My practicum is hours I plan on starting my practicu ım hours on

+110 0122 i promi on comming my process

-ELED 495 is 6 to 7 weeks: Calendar provided
+ELED 495 is 6 to 7 week s: Calendar provided

 Date and Time: Date and Time:

+D .
+15" D .
+170

 Date and Time: Date and Time:

 Date and Time: Date and Time:

+Date and Time.
+Date and Time.

 Date and Time: Date and Time:

 Date and Time: Date and Time:

-Data and Times Data and Times

 Date and Time: Date and Time:

-Return Form

-At the beginning of the semest educator before submitting it

-with the school where you are it is important to have good t communication and rapport